orb-community/pktvisor/README.md

 ```

-You can use the docker container by passing in a volume.
-The standard output will contain the JSON summarization output,
+You can use the docker container by passing in a volume referencing the directory containing the pcap file.
+The standard
-what you can pipe to further tools, for example:
+output will contain the JSON summarization output, which you can capture or pipe into other tools, for example:
 ```

 $ docker run --rm -v /pktvisor/src/tests/fixtures:/pcaps ns1labs/pktvisor pktvisor-pcap /pcaps/dns_ipv4_udp.pcap | jq .